-Nongonococcal urethritis (NGU) is an infection of the urethra (the tube that carries urine out of your body) that is not caused by gonorrhea.
+Nongonococcal urethritis (NGU) is an infection of the urethra that is not caused by gonorrhea.
 NGU is most often caused by chlamydia.

 How do I get NGU?

 NGU is more common in guys than girls.
-Guys may have discharge (strange liquid) from the penis urning, pain when peeing, and itching, irritation or tenderness around the opening of the penis
+Guys may have discharge (strange liquid) from the penis burning, pain when peeing, and itching, irritation or tenderness around the opening of the penis.

 Is there a cure for NGU?